guntherbensch/repframe/README.md

 The Sensitivity Dashboard does not include a **relative significance indicator**.

 4. The **effect size variation indicator** measures the mean absolute deviation of coefficients in robustness analysis paths from their median.
 Like $I´_{3j}$, it only considers robustness analysis paths for outcomes reported as statistically significant that are (i) statistically significant and (ii) in the same direction as the original result.
 The mean value is divided by the original coefficient and multiplied by 100 so that it is measured in the same unit as $I´_{3j}$.
 Here, the $\beta_i$ may incorporate the original result as one robustness analysis path.
+The indicator requires that the effect sizes of the original and robustness results are measured in the same units.

 $$ I´_{4j} = \frac{mean(\mid \beta_i - median(\beta_i) \mid)}  {\beta^{orig}_j} \times 100  	\quad  \text{if } pval^{orig}_j \le \alpha \land pval_i \le \alpha \land \beta_i \times \beta^{orig}_j \ge 0 $$